 - slowed brain function

-- Addiction is complex but treatable.
+- Addiction is a complex but treatable health condition.

 - Treatment is readily available.

 - Treatment addresses your mental health.
 Your treatment needs are regularly evaluated to ensure your treatment is meeting them.